 St Mary’s is recognised locally and nationally as an outstanding school for academic achievement.
 Based on our sustained high academic performance over time, the school was approached by central government to become a National Support School in 2011.
-We are one of just a handful of National Support Schools in the north-east, chosen from the small group of outstanding secondaries across the region.
+We are one of just a handful of National Support Schools in the North East, chosen from the small group of outstanding secondaries across the region.
 This work entails sharing our best practice to support schools regionally and nationally to raise academic achievement.

 Outstanding academic ‘attainment’ at St Mary’s

 Our ‘attainment’ scores are very impressive, but they are not the most important indicator of our performance.
 Most important of all is the progress our students make between Year 7 and Year 11.
 This is a school’s ‘value added’, or ‘pupil progress’ score and it is something that we advise parents to check when evaluating a school.
-St Mary’s ‘pupil progress’ has been exceptionally high for 6 years in succession.
-Our Progress 8 score over the past three years is 0.51, which is significantly higher than the national average.
+St Mary’s ‘pupil progress’ has been exceptionally high for 8 years in succession.
+Our average Progress 8 score over the past three years is 0.51, which is significantly higher than the national average.
 This means that students achieve, on average, half a grade higher than expected in all their GCSE subjects.
 You can be confident that your child will be stretched and challenged to fulfil his or her academic potential at St Mary’s, whatever their starting point.
 This outstanding pupil progress can only be achieved when teaching and learning, the curriculum and, most importantly, the ethos and behaviour climate of the school are all outstanding.
 This is certainly the case here at St Mary’s.